Medinaaa27/Timothy27/README.md

 - 👋 Hi, I’m Hans
-- 👀 I’m interested in learning C++, Java, Python, and game developing
+- 👀 I’m interested in learning C++, Java, Python, Javascript, and game developing
 - 🌱 I’m currently learning C++, Java, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...